Hassan-Zbib/Hassan-Zbib/README.md

 <br />

-<p>I'm a passionate full stack web developer and a freelance software engineer from Lebanon. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.</p>
+<p>I'm a passionate full stack web developer and a freelance software engineer from Lebanon.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.</p>

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-<p>i am also an open-source enthusiast. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</p>
+<p>I am also an open-source enthusiast.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</p>

 ---